-Farah to make racing return in London 10,000
+If I can't compete it's time to step down - Farah

 The Scot, 31, broke Radcliffe's British half-marathon mark in February and improved her own British 5km record in Malaga on Sunday.

-McColgan's 10k best, set in Manchester last year, is 30 minutes 52 seconds, 31 seconds short of Radcliffe's mark.
+McColgan's 10km best, set in Manchester last year, is 30 minutes 52 seconds, 31 seconds short of Radcliffe's mark.

 "I couldn't have asked for a better start to my 2022 season than to set a new British 5k record in my first race," said McColgan.

-"Now I'm really looking forward to coming back to the UK and running the Vitality London 10,000 and seeing what shape I am in over 10k."

-Steph Twell and Jess Piasecki will also compete alongside McColgan, but Charlotte Purdue has withdrawn because of illness.
+Steph Twell and Jess Piasecki will also compete alongside McColgan, but Charlotte Purdue withdrew because of illness.

 Six-time Paralympic champion David Weir and Shelly Woods, who has won two Paralympic silver medals and one bronze, will lead the wheelchair fields.